 What is a Child Trust Fund?

-Giving a child a financial start in life as they enter adulthood at 18 is something most parents, grandparents or guardians are keen to do.
-In 2002, the Government of the time also decided this was an excellent idea and set the Child Trust Fund as a long-term tax-free savings account for children.
+Giving a child a financial start in life as they enter adulthood at 18 is something most parents, grandparents, or guardians are keen to do.
+In 2002, the Government of the time also decided this was an excellent idea and set the Child Trust Fund as long-term tax-free savings account for children.

 With the first beneficiaries of the Child Trust Fund scheme turning 18 in 2020, the Government took the decision to close the scheme in 2011, directing people instead to apply for the replacement scheme, a Junior ISA.
 The last Child Trust Fund accounts will mature in 2029.